Statement (GameMaker State Machines)

 Why you need Statement

-Because at some point, every game turns into a pile of "what am I doing right now?" logic.
+Because at some point, every game needs a well thought out, easy to use state machine.
 You start with a few innocent proto-states, maybe a switch block or two.

 Statement is here to stop that spiral.